< All blogs

 How good is their administration?
 A lot of the frustration seen with RCBs is not due to the quality of their auditors, but their administration processes.
 You need an auditing company that will arrange the audits professionally and issue your certificate promptly, providing additional materials to help you advertise your certification.
 When you contact them initially, do they return your call and sound knowledgeable?

 Do they have experience in your industry?
-Some RCBs and auditors specialize in certain industries and build up a strong knowledge of the issues relevant to their customers.
+Some RCBs and auditors specialise in certain industries and build up a strong knowledge of the issues relevant to their customers.
 This can be helpful during the audit as basic industry concepts and terms will be understood and time will be saved.
-Check whether they have audited similar organizations to yours previously.
+Check whether they have audited similar organisations to yours previously.

 The steps to certification are similar of all the ISO standards, and involve:

-1) Implementing procedures and methods within the organization as requirements of the standard.
+1) Implementing procedures and methods within the organisation as requirements of the standard.
 This can be done by hiring a consultant, or by using a toolkit.

 Once certified, you will then have an annual surveillance audit to confirm your compliance, and then every three years there will be a re-certification audit, which is when you will be re-issued your certificate.